➲ LinkedList in Java is a linear data structure that uses a doubly linked list internally to store a group of elements.

 An array representation of linear doubly LinkedList in Java is shown in the below figure.

-Java LinkedList class implements List and Deque interface.
+Java LinkedList class implements List, Deque, and Queue interfaces.
 It extends AbstractSequentialList.
 It also implements marker interfaces such as serializable and cloneable but does not implement random access interface.

-LinkedList is a generic class that can be declared as:
+LinkedList is a generic class, just like ArrayList class that can be declared as:

-Here, E specifies the type of elements (objects) that the linked list will hold.
+Here, E specifies the type of elements (objects) in angle brackets that the linked list will hold.
+For example, LinkedList<String> or LinkedList<Employee>.

 Java LinkedList Constructors